Noah0Chin/CSII-ISP2/README.md

-# ScenesShellBasic
+# AimTrainer

-A basic shell to serve as a starting point for using Scenes.
+Aim Trainer Program utilizes IGIS libraries and the ScenesShellBasic repo to create a game that can be seen on
-It includes a MainScene, three Layers, and one Background object but is otherwise empty.
+# codermerlin.com/igis/user-name/